Proper connective differential graded algebras and their geometric realizations: An isomorphism of noncommutative Chow motives

-where the surjection is a DG-algebra map inducing a surjective map with nilpotent kernel on $\sfH^0$.
-Thus $\Lambda^{\op}\otimes_k I$ is a DG-ideal with nilpotent cohomology in degree $0$ and Lemma \ref{prop:K0} applies to yield that \eqref{eq:K0'} is an isomorphism. \end{proof}
+where the surjection is a dg algebra map inducing a surjective map with nilpotent kernel on $\sfH^0$.
+Thus $\Lambda^{\op}\otimes_k I$ is a dg ideal with nilpotent cohomology in degree $0$ and Lemma \ref{prop:K0} applies to yield that \eqref{eq:K0'} is an isomorphism. \end{proof}

 If we further specialize to $k$ being algebraically closed, then we obtain an isomorphism